I’m so glad you are here. I hope you’ll pull up a chair and sit with me a while. I bring my own wherever I go, not by choice of course.

 So quickly, to wrap up, you’ll see more tabs under that sunrise photo, about my life in the danged wheelchair, my passions, and my precious family—Madison, my adult daughter with autism, my pastor father, Dr. R.F.
 Smith Jr., (yes, I’m a PK!), my beloved brother, Forest, who died far too young at age seventeen, and oh yes, MY BOOK!

-More, and I mean much more, about that later when you (yes, I’m going to ask one more time) join my subscriber family and maybe even tell your bestest buddy to join, too Refer a Friend.
+More about that later.
+I promise to keep you posted on that sure-to-be adventure in learning and most-likely adventure in resilience.
+So thanks for sticking around.
+I hope you’ll join my subscriber family and maybe even tell your bestest buddy to join, too Refer a Friend.
 (It’s always more fun to do things with friends, right?)

 |From Where I Sit||Looking Homeward||Robert Forest Smith III||Tuesdays With Madison|